Reference 07 — Host embedding

 Monitor subscribes:

-write("/net/robot-1/**:subscribers[]", SUBSCRIBER{path="/local/recorder"})
+write("/net/tcp/robot-1:subscribers[]", SUBSCRIBER{path="/local/recorder"})

-Forwarded delivery end-to-end
+Forwarded delivery end to end

 sequenceDiagram